fer77/Laravel-5.1/notes.md

 	return view('other', compact('stats'));
 });
 ```
-It gets too verbose to have to keep passing `App\Stats $stats` to every view that needs this service class.
+This, however, gets too verbose.
+Having to keep passing `App\Stats $stats` to every view that needs this _service class_.

 One solution is to create a _view composer_:
 ```php